arokettu/arithmetic-parser/docs/advanced.rst

 =================

 .. warning::
-    Calling parser and calculator with a different config objects is not supported unless only functions were added.
+    Calling parser and calculator with different config objects is not supported unless only functions were added.

 Since, unlike operators, functions are not resolved by the parser,